-Item title Summary of decision (including notice of confidential or exempt information, if appropriate) Officer lead(s) Key decision?
-Joint Assembly: 13 September Executive Board: 20 September Reports for each item to be published: 1 September 20 017 Future Investment Strategy for Panche 2 and beyond To consider the GCP's Future Inve stment Strategy for the period 2020 onwards.
-Tanya Sheridan No © ambourne to Cambridge © chemes: → • Madingley Road • A428-M11 • Bourn Airfield / Cambourne busway en since the Board decisions in October 2016, a revised rove public consultation on option(s).
-Chris Tunstall Yes Western Orbital To consider options for Park & Ride approval on developing a business capacity enhancements at J11 of the M11 and to seek case Chris Tunstall No Skills investment case To consider the case for scaling up for apprenticeships and careers adv skills work following agreed pilots on employer demand vice in schools.
-Stella Cockerill Yes GCP quarterly progress report To monitor progress across the GCP workstreams, including: The latest financial monitoring information Six-monthly report on the Strategic Risk Register Six-monthly report on housing Six-monthly report on skills Tanya Sheridan No Joint Assembly: 15 November 2 Executive Board: 22 November Reports for each item to be published: 3 November 20 17 Histon Road bus priority n as a basis for detailed design work and the preparation tate further public and statutory consultation.
-Chris Tunstall Yes A1307 Three Campuses to To consider and approve the revise d options for the scheme following LLF workshops.
-Chris No
+Item title Summary of decision (including notice of confidential or exempt information, if appropriate) Key decision?
+Joint Assembly: 13 September 2017 Executive Board: 20 September 2017 Reports for each item to be published: 1 September 2017 Future Investment Strategy for Panche 2 and beyond Tanya Sheridan No © ambourne to Cambridge © chemes: → • Madingley Road • A428-M11 • Bourn Airfield / Cambourne busway To consider detailed work undertaken since the Board decisions in October 2016, a revised update on the programme, and approve public consultation on option(s).
+Chris Tunstall Yes Western Orbital To consider options for Park & Ride capacity enhancements at J11 of the M11 and to seek approval on developing a business case No Skills investment case To consider the case for scaling up for apprenticeships and careers adv skills work following agreed pilots on employer demand vice in schools.
+Stella Cockerill Yes GCP quarterly progress report To monitor progress across the GCP workstreams, including: The latest financial monitoring information Six-monthly report on the Strategic Risk Register Tanya Sheridan No Joint Assembly: 15 November 2 Executive Board: 22 November Reports for each item to be published: 3 November 20 17 Histon Road bus priority To consider the 'final concept' design as a basis for detailed design work and the preparation of an interim business case, to facilitate further public and statutory consultation.
+Chris Tunstall Yes A1307 Three Campuses to To consider and approve the revised options for the scheme following LLF workshops.
+No